-One of the greatest benefits of being a Sinclair Health Clinic patient is access to medications, laboratory and diagnostic services, and specialty medical treatment – essential components of healthcare that our patients would otherwise have no access to.
+One of the greatest benefits of being a Sinclair Health Clinic patient is access to medications, laboratory and diagnostic services, and specialty medical treatment – essential components of healthcare to which our patients would otherwise not have access.

-Sinclair Health Clinic is located on the Kendall Community Campus of Our Health, where several other non-profit and health and human services are housed.
+Sinclair Health Clinic is located on the Kendall Community Campus of Our Health, where several other non-profits are housed.
+Health and human services are nearby.
 Patients of Sinclair Health Clinic can inquire about the services at these organizations located on the campus:

 In addition to these organizations, we connect with several other nonprofits in our community: